 See Where High School Musical Was Born

 You know the songs like you know your own name.
 You’ve still got a fat crush on Zac Efron, even if you won’t admit it.
-You’ve binge-watched every episode of the new "High School Musical: The Musical" series on Disney+ and loved every dramatic second of it.
+You’ve binge-watched every episode of the new "High School Musical: The Musical: The Series" on Disney+ and loved every dramatic second of it.
 Now it’s time to plan a trip to the iconic Utah sites where the "High School Musical" movies and TV series were filmed.

 This four-day itinerary is every fan’s guide to the High School Musical universe.
-It will take you to the stage where Troy Bolton and Gabriella Montez made their musical debut, the golf resort and baseball diamond featured in "High School Musical 2," and the hallways of the real-life East High School in Salt Lake City, where you can walk, sing, and dance where the cast once walked, sang, and danced.
+It will take you to the stage where Troy Bolton and Gabriella Montez made their musical debut, the golf resort and baseball diamond featured in "High School Musical 2" and to the real-life East High School in Salt Lake City where the cast once walked, sang and danced.